richkuz/entsporter/README.md

 * Schema configuration
 * Curations
 * Synonyms

-Coming soon:
-* Field weights and boosts
+* Field weights
+* Boosts
 * Result settings
+* Precision tuning setting

+Only tested with 8.6 App Search managed engines so far.
+It _probably_ works with versions as far back as 7.17.

 ## Installation